fanfury-sports/furyhub/docs/cli-client/token.md

 # Token

-Token module allows you to manage assets on IRIS Hub
+Token module allows you to manage assets on FURY Hub

 ## Available Commands